lupyuen/lupyuen.github.io/src/lte2.md

 But it hangs there.
 No response!

-Remember that the LTE Modem might take __30 seconds__ to become operational.
+The LTE Modem might take [__30 seconds__](https://lupyuen.github.io/articles/lte#is-lte-modem-up) to become operational.
 Be patient, the response appears in a while...

 ```text
 Response: